 Writing goals and travel plans

-I remain passionate about my writing, with 2017 a year of a few highs and couple of lows in that field.
-I’ve been following the successes of those in my writer’s alumni – and recognise the way to achieve your goals in the writing world is to put yourself out there and to keep trying no matter what.
+I remain passionate about writing.
+I’ve seen the successes of those in my writer’s alumni and recognise to achieve writing goals you have to put yourself out there and to keep trying no matter what.

-So instead of talking about it, this year I am making the time and investing the money in following my travel passion.
-I’ve started 2018 by spending a week in Hong Kong – seeing the New Year in and discovering some new areas and experiences with friends who live in that fascinating city.
+In 2018 I’m investing time and money in following my travel passion.
+I’m spending a week in Hong Kong – seeing the New Year in and discovering some new areas and experiences with friends who live in that fascinating city.

-With the passing of my father and his connections to Scotland, I’ve followed a desire to return to the land of whiskey and will be touring there in April 2018.
-As my skiing mishap helped me understand my body can’t handle that kind of activity anymore, I’ve chosen a less demanding physical activity: hiking.
+With the passing of my father and his connections to Scotland, I’ve followed a desire to return to the land of whisky and am touring there in April 2018.
+My skiing mishap means my knee can’t handle that activity anymore.
+I’ve chosen a less demanding physical activity: hiking.